JarateKing/fluassert/doc/examples.md

 }
 ```

-The above code will pass fine without any problems, since all the fluasserts are true.
+The above code will pass fine without any problems (and by extension, produce no output), since all the fluasserts are true.
 An example of failing would look like:

 ```cpp
 #include "../src/fluassert.h"